What is Universal Design for Learning?

 Universal Design for Learning Contact Information

 Darla Benton Kearney is the Universal Design for Learning Curriculum Consultant in the Center for Teaching & Learning.
+She is available to answer questions and support UDL implementation.
 Please feel free to connect with her at darla.benton [at] mohawkcollege.ca or extension 3688.